spsalmon/towbintools_pipeline/README.md

 ```bash
 ~/towbintools_pipeline/pipeline_instalation_script.sh
 ```

+For some reason, the script doesn't really work for some people.
+In case it doesn't work for you, just run every line of the installation script manually.

 Follow the directions given, so basically, push enter a bunch of times and type yes (you want to answer yes everytime) when asked to.